-We’ve seen these problems across a number of our clients, and leveraged our Facebook insider knowledge to come up with 3 new strategies that give you superpowers over the competition.
-Using these techniques, our clients have seen cost reductions of up to 25% while simultaneously increasing the quality and quantity of customers they acquire.
+We’ve seen these problems across a number of our clients, so we leveraged our Facebook insider knowledge to come up with 3 new strategies that give you superpowers over the competition.
+Using these techniques, our clients have seen cost reductions of up to 25%.
+Simultaneously, they increase the quality and quantity of customers they acquire.

 “This is the best targeted marketing approach on Facebook” – Former Head of Facebook Business Marketing Operations